Shelby Whitfield

 Shelby Aldwin Whitfield (April 13, 1935 – February 5, 2013) was an American play-by-play sports announcer, author and sports director for ABC Radio.

 Early life and career

 Whitfield was born in Frost, Texas.
-He attended the University of Texas, where he announced games and did play-by-play coverage for the Plainview Ponies, a minor league team based in Plainview, Texas.
+He attended the University of Texas.
+He announced games and did play-by-play coverage for the Plainview Ponies, a minor league team based in Plainview, Texas.
 He joined the Army in 1955 and became the sports director of American Forces Network within two years.
 He was a Specialist Fifth Class.

 Washington Senators announcing career

 Whitfield was a play-by-play announcer for the Washington Senators in 1969 and 1970.

 Kiss It Goodbye

 After Senators owner Robert E. Short moved the team to Texas after the 1971 season, to become the Texas Rangers, Whitfield wrote a book called Kiss It Goodbye, which was highly critical of the franchise and its management.
 The book helped prompt the Federal Communications Commission to investigate the ethics of sports broadcasting.